 Spotswood Child Custody and Divorce

 Spotswood is a borough of over 8,000 residents located in Middlesex County, New Jersey.
-If you are a resident of Spotswood and are involved in a child custody matter, spousal support or alimony issue, or division of marital proceedings, a Spotswood divorce attorney will be able to assist you.Who will take custody of the children in Spotswood?
+If you are a resident of Spotswood and are involved in a child custody matter, spousal support or alimony issue, or division of marital proceedings, a Spotswood divorce lawyer will be able to assist you.Who will take custody of the children in Spotswood?

 Child custody cases take place at the Middlesex County Superior Court.
 The court does not favor one parent over the other based on gender, so both parents have equal rights concerning the guardianship of their child.
 Several factors influence whether the court will award joint or sole custody.
 Some of those factors include: the interaction of the child with parents and siblings, the quality and continuity of the child’s education and whether or not there is a history of domestic abuse.
 Custody will be determined based on what is in the best interest of the child.How much will the noncustodial parent pay in child support?